balakreshnan/customvisionai2020/ReSize/resizeimages.md

 ## Challenge

-Image resize can be accomplished even in a local computer, but here is the challenge takes a longer time and occupies's CPU of the laptop or computer locally.
+Image resize can be accomplished even in a local computer, but here is the challenge takes a longer time and occconsumes CPU of the laptop or computer locally.

 ## Solution